ZackJorquera/petsc-rs/CONTRIBUTING.md

 ### Complex numbers

-While complex numbers are not supported on the main branch, I still did a lot of work to support complex numbers.
+While complex numbers are unsafe, I've still did a lot of work to support complex numbers as safely as possible.
 The main thing is that `petsc-rs` uses the [`num-complex` `Complex` type](https://docs.rs/num-complex/0.4.0/num_complex/struct.Complex.html), but `petsc-sys` uses the complex type that bindgen creates.
 To convert between the two I implemented `Into` and `From` that uses a `mem::transmute` under the hood.
 Or, if you have a pointer to a complex number the conversion can be a simple pointer cast.

 ### lifetimes and struct references